“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 It prevents the wound from becoming septic.

-It is also taken orally with the Carrier Oil like Olive Oil to get rid of toxins in the liver.
+It is also taken orally with the Olive Oil to get rid of toxins in the liver.
 It has a distinct flavour.

 How to Use: